 - the quality of your elevator pitch, answers to the panel's questions and the way you present yourself as an aspiring entrepreneur will be taken into consideration when the overall prize winners are decided.

 Finalists will also be required to:

-- should the event need to take place online then all finalists will be required to pre-record their audience pitch.
+- finalists may be required to pre-record their pitches for the purpose of a People's Choice vote.
 These pitches will be uploaded onto the UH website for audience members to view.

 People's choice award